atmajs/atma-io/readme.md

 Path is always relative to the cwd (_except windows os, when drive letter is used_).
 To specify system absolute path, use `file://` protocol.

 ##### read
+Read file's content.
+If `encoding` is set to null raw `Buffer` is returned.
+For each `read` middleware pipeline is used, to skip it, set `skipHooks` to true.

 ```javascript
 var content = file.read( <?Object> {
     encoding: String | null, //> 'utf8'
     skipHooks: Boolean //> false
 });
 ```

 ##### readAsync
 ```javascript
 file